26 Things to Do Before Sleep to Lose Weight

-A UCLA study of some of the world's last remaining hunter-gatherer tribes noted that temperature drops were an important sleep cue for our paleolithic forebears.
-We no longer sleep under the stars that much, but you but you can recreate a sunset-like temperature drop by taking a hot bath or shower.
+A UCLA study of some of the world's last remaining hunter-gatherer tribes noted that temperature drops were an important sleep cue for our Paleolithic forebears.
+We no longer sleep under the stars that much, but you can recreate a sunset-like temperature drop by taking a hot bath or shower.
 The dip might make your pound-shedding shuteye deeper and make you fall asleep faster.

 Certain scents can make your mouth water, and others can actually suppress your appetite.
 One study published in the Journal of Neurological and Orthopaedic Medicine found that people who sniffed peppermint every two hours lost an average of 5 pounds a month!
 Banana, green apple, and vanilla had similar effects.
 Consider burning a minty candle until you head to bed to fill the room with slimming smells.
 If you don't want to bother with blowing out candles before you turn down the covers, try adding a few drops of peppermint oil to your pillow.
 A small cup of peppermint tea (which just so happens to be one of these best teas for weight loss) is another option worth trying.

-According to Combat the Fat author Jeff Anderson, new research suggests that you may be able to spot reduce body fat from your abdomen.
-Before hitting the sheets do a giant set of crunches, reverse crunches and side jackknifes.
+According to Anderson, new research suggests that you may be able to spot reduce body fat from your abdomen.
+Before hitting the sheets do a giant set of crunches, reverse crunches, and side jackknifes.
 Then go to sleep safe in the knowledge that you've given your body a little help in shifting that tire while you're zonked out.

 Ready for some controversy?
 Eating carbs before bed may not be a bad idea if you want to lose some weight!
 Seventy-eight obese members of the Israeli Police Force took part in a 6-month randomized clinical trial.
 The experimental group was prescribed a low-calorie diet (20% protein, 30–35% fat, 45–50% carbohydrates, 1,300–1,500 kcal) that provided carbohydrates mostly at dinner.
 The control group consumed a similar diet, except that carbohydrate intake was spread throughout the day.
 After six months, the group eating most of their carbs at night lost slightly more weight and body fat and experienced greater reductions in waist circumference.
 Want to give it a try?
-Choose from these 25 Best Carbs That Will Uncover Your Abs!
+Choose from these best healthy carbs!

 By the time you've had your time on this mortal coil, you'll have spent up to 30 years asleep.
 To get the most out of that investment, you'd better figure out which sleeping posture you find most restorative, then build your bed around it.
 You can do that by buying the right mattress and pillow to mitigate against any areas of discomfort.
 If you sleep on your side, putting a pillow between your legs will minimize twisting strain on your lower back, while hip pain can be lessened by using a mattress topper to help soften and contour your body.

-Research in Zero Belly Diet suggests that the more electronics we bring into the bedroom, the fatter we get—especially among children.
+The more electronics we bring into the bedroom, the fatter we get—especially among children.
 A study in the Pediatric Obesity journal found that kids who bask in the nighttime glow of a TV or computer don't get enough rest and suffer from poor lifestyle habits.
 Researchers found that students with access to one electronic device were 1.47 times as likely to be overweight as kids with no devices in the bedroom.
 That increased to 2.57 times for kids with three devices.
 Even if you're a full-grown adult, it's best to leave your iPad in the living room.

 Use an app like F.lux or Night mode on Apple products to reduce the blue light emitting from your computer and smartphone.
 It works by eliminating eye strain from the harsh light that inhibits melatonin production.
 Melatonin is the hormone responsible for regulating sleep rhythms.
 The latest iPhone and iPads have a similar built-in feature called Night Shift.

 Do you really have an accurate read on how much sleep you are or aren't getting?
 It's always best to work from data, even if you're the one logging the quality and duration of your sleep.
 Simply list each complete hour you were asleep in bed, and each partial hour (including naps).
 Then make a note of the events that may have influenced your sleep.
 Did you exercise that day?
 Drink a lot of coffee?
 After two weeks, read through the whole thing, looking for patterns.
 The results may surprise you—and help you with your weight loss goals.
 Speaking of diaries, you can also keep a food journal to lose weight.
 Learn how with The Expert Guide to Keeping a Food Journal for Effective Weight Loss.